Justification of Red List category

 Trend justification

 It chiefly inhabits montane forest, tolerating degraded and selectively logged areas.
-Records span a wide altitudinal range (360-2,200 m), with highest densities found at 900-1,400 m.
+Records span a wide altitudinal range (360-2,350 m), with highest densities found at 900-1,500 m (Allen 2020).
 It appears to prefer closed-canopy, primary montane, oak dominated forest, frequently on steep slopes.
 Its movements are poorly understood.
-Records from south Luzon (which may refer to wintering individuals) suggest that there is some intra-island migration.

 Conservation Actions Underway

-CITES Appendix I. It occurs in a number of protected areas, including the Northern Sierra Madre Natural Park, Mt Isarog and Mt Pulog National Parks and the Maria Aurora Memorial Natural Park.
-All forest above 1,100 m elevation is protected by law, and there are additional strict protection zones for montane forest in Isabela province and most of Cagayan province, although law enforcement is often weak (M. van Weerd in litt.
-2012).
+CITES Appendix I. It occurs in a number of protected areas, including the Northern Sierra Madre Natural Park, Mt Isarog and Mt Pulog National Parks and the Maria Aurora Memorial Natural Park (eBird 2023, UNEP-WCMC and IUCN 2023).
+While law enforcement in protected areas is often weak, the Philippines' protected areas have proven relatively successful at protecting forests (see Apan et al. 2017).

 21 cm.
 Brightly-coloured, ground-dwelling passerine.
 Brown fore-crown, rusty-orange rear crown and nape.
 Dark olive-brown ear-coverts bordered below by broad, pinkish malar stripe and darker sub-malar area.
 Blue breast, rest of underparts scarlet.
 Dull olive-green upperparts except for blue rump and wing patch.
 Long, greyish-blue legs.
 Stout, dark bill.
 Juvenile is brown, spotted paler on breast.
 Shows pale malar area.
 Similar spp.
 Red-bellied Pitta P. erythrogaster is smaller and lacks pale malar.
 Voice Pigeon-like series of five to nine short woo notes which descend in pitch and accelerate.
 Hints Best located by call.